plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Create a sales price account.
+Activates a referrer account for a sales price.
 The ID of the sales price must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$data</td>
-        <td>The sales price account data as an associative array</td>
+        <td>The account data as an associative array</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$salesPriceId</td>
-        <td>The ID of the sales price</td>
+        <td>The unique ID of the sales price</td>
     </tr>
 </table>